 Things to Know About Dean Village

-Dean Village is located in the Stockbridge neighborhood of Edinburgh.
+Dean Village is located near the Stockbridge neighborhood of Edinburgh.
 To get here, we took a 10 minute taxi ride from the National Museum of Scotland.
 A visit here lasts about an hour, giving you plenty of time to leisurely stroll through the village.

 Keep in mind that this is a residential area when visiting.
 Respect the peace and quiet of those who live here.

-There are not any restaurants or bathroom facilities in Dean Village.
+There are no restaurants or bathroom facilities in Dean Village.
 Also, once here, do not expect taxis to show up without being arranged ahead of time.
 From Dean Village, you will have to walk uphill on Bells Brae to a much more populated area of town.
 It is here that you can hail a taxi or grab a bite to eat.

 For those interested, you can walk along the Water of Leith through Edinburgh.
 The entire trail spans approximately 18 miles, quite the distance!
 For more information on this walk, visit The Walkway website.

 Note: We visited Edinburgh and Dean Village as part of a 10 day road trip through Scotland in 2016.

 So, what do you think?
 Does a visit to Dean Village look like it is worth it?